 The satisfactory Academic Progress regulations require that you maintain a minimum cumulative grade point average (GPA) in order to remain eligible for financial aid.
 This cumulative GPA is a 3.0 (on a 4.0 scale).

 Courses dropped after 11:59pm on the 7th calendar day of each term will be counted towards units attempted.
-Grades of F, Y (incomplete), W (withdrawal), or X (unofficial withdrawal) do not satisfy the requirements for the two-thirds (66.6%) completion rate.
+Grades of F, NP (No pass), Y (incomplete), W (withdrawal), or X (unofficial withdrawal) do not satisfy the requirements for the two-thirds (66.6%) completion rate.
 Please note that this requirement is more stringent than the school's Drop policy, which may be found in the Graduate School Handbook.

 Students have a maximum timeframe of 150% of the length of their standard program to complete their degree requirements.
 For example, if a program is four full-time quarters, a student attending full-time may not exceed six quarters to complete their degree.
 Graduate programs in the School of Professional Studies must be completed within five years of the first quarter of enrollment.

 All periods of enrollment, including Summer Session, are counted toward the maximum number of terms.
 Periods of academic leave or non-enrollment will not count against the maximum terms of enrollment.
 Students who are enrolled in two courses for a term as of the Drop/add date will use two-thirds of one term of eligibility.
 Students enrolled in one course as of the Drop/add date will use one-third of one term of eligibility.
 Students enrolled in three or more courses as of the Drop/add date per term will use one full term of eligibility.

 Remedial and repeated coursework is counted in the same manner as all other coursework for the purposes of Satisfactory Academic Progress.